turbits/SSDCS-IDA/README.md

 - Git clone this repository and navigate to the project root
 - Install virtualenv: `pip install virtualenv==20.19.0`
 - Install pipenv: `pip install pipenv==2023.2.18`
+- Run the following to enter the virtual env (run this in the project root): `pipenv shell`
 - Install all required packages from the Pipfile (run this in the project root): `pipenv install`
 - Add the `.env` file provided to you to the root of the project
   - **IMPORTANT**: add your local PostgreSQL superuser credentials to the `.env` file; the default is `postgres` for username, and password is whatever it was set to during/after installation